Gibson223/mod11-design-project-mindhash/manual/README.md

 For more information on how to use the tool to upload data run `lidar_parser --help`.

 As an alternative the `Database` class in `orq.quokka.kotlin.internals` contains methods to upload data extracted from `.bag` files.

+## Building Docs

+Run `gradle desktop:dokka` to build the dokka documentation and generate to `desktop/build/dokka/desktop/index.html`.